Lake Pines Braille

 In 2011, Integre was bought by NCS Pearson, an educational publishing company that provides online instruction and assessments, where the Equation Editor development transitioned to JavaScript in 2012 for use within the Pearson TestNav Assessment Platform, where it provided equation editing to support online testing and automated math scoring using content MathML, collecting millions of student responses per year.

 In February 2015, with the support and encouragement of the National Federation for the Blind, Jan McSorley at Pearson introduced Sam Dooley, the principal Equation Editor developer, to the needs of blind and visually-impaired math students.
 Sam recognized that the unique design of the Equation Editor made it possible to generate Nemeth braille output directly from content MathML, and within two months created a working prototype to demonstate the translation.
 By the end of July, a first demonstration was made using a refreshable braille device to input the quadratic equation using Nemeth braille.
-These results were first presented at the 30th Annual CSUN Assistive Technology Conference in the spring of 2016, where four presentations on the Accessible Equation Editor were accepted.
+These results were first presented at the 30th Annual CSUN Assistive Technology Conference in the spring of 2016, where four presentations on the Equalize Editor were accepted.

 Privacy Policy | Terms of Service